ryanToth/Drum-Sheet-Music-Making-Tool/README.md

 NOTE: Works better on MAC rather than WINDOWS

-*I did not make nor do I own any of the sprites or backgorunds that I used in the game*
+*I did not make nor do I own any of the sprites or backgorunds that I used in the program*